List of Fast & Furious characters: Roman Pearce

 In Fast & Furious 6, Roman once again helps Brian and the team in taking down Owen Shaw in order to be granted pardons, due to their actions in Rio.
 The team is successful and return to the US as free people, along with the money they had won from their heist.
 He is last seen at the dinner table of the Toretto household in LA, being the one to say grace as he was the first one to eat.

-In Furious 7, Roman helps Brian and Dom take down Owen's brother Deckard Shaw after Han was apparently killed and rescue a hacker named Ramsey, who Roman and Tej become infatuated with.
-After capturing Deckard, Roman celebrates at the beach with the crew, watching as Brian plays with his son and wife, Mia.
+In Furious 7, Roman helps Dom and Brian take down a mercenary and terrorist named Mose Jakande and rescue a hacker named Ramsey, who Roman and Tej become infatuated with.
+After Jakande's death, Roman celebrates at the beach with the crew, watching as Brian plays with his son and wife, Mia.
 He talks about how things will be different now, as Brian is retiring in order to raise and protect his family.

-In Fate of the Furious, Roman continues to be part of the team as they take on missions together.
-After helping Agent Hobbs with a recent mission, Dom turns on the team and it's revealed that a new enemy named Cipher has blackmailed him into doing so.
+In The Fate of the Furious, Roman continues to be part of the team as they take on missions together.
+After helping Luke Hobbs with a recent mission, Dom turns on the team and it is revealed that a new enemy named Cipher has blackmailed him into doing so.
 Roman mentions bringing in Brian to help but Letty reminds him that they all agreed to leave him and Mia out of any conflicts in order to protect them.
 By the end, Dom is broken free from Cipher's control, although Cipher manages to escape.
 Roman and Tej continue to pursue Ramsey, although she seemingly rejects both.
 Roman and the team meet Dom's son, Brian Toretto during a dinner celebration.

-In F9, Roman helps Dom and the team in fighting against Dom's long-lost younger brother, Jakob, and learns that Han is alive, which Roman is shocked by and even questions him about when seeing him again.
+In F9, Roman helps Dom and the team in preparing themselves to take down a new covert operative Otto and learns that Han is alive, which Roman is shocked by and even questions him about when seeing him again.
 Roman and Tej help the team by going to space and destroying a satellite to prevent Project Aries from being used.
-He joins a barbeque at the currently being rebuilt Toretto household in LA (which was destroyed in Furious 7) and waits for Brian to join them.
+He joins a barbeque at the currently being rebuilt Toretto household in LA (which was destroyed in Furious 7) and waits for Brian O'Conner to join them.

-In Fast X, Roman returns to help Dom and the crew against Cipher's return, along with a new enemy named Dante.
+In Fast X, Roman returns to help Dom and the crew against Cipher's return, along with a new enemy named Dante Reyes.

 He is portrayed by Tyrese Gibson.